Thierry Jamin

-Thierry Jamin (French: [tieʁi ʒamɛ̃]; born 19 December 1967) is a French explorer and pseudohistorian known for his research about Paititi and the presence of the Incas and pre-Inca civilization in the Amazonian rainforest.
+Thierry Jamin (French: [tieʁi ʒamɛ̃]; born 19 December 1967) is a French explorer and pseudohistorian known for his research about Paititi and the presence of the Incas and pre-Inca civilizations in the Amazonian rainforest.

-In 2010, he reported that he had discovered "a series of new archaeological sites of comparable importance to Machu Picchu" in Manú National Park.
 In 2013, he claimed to have discovered the tomb of the Inca emperor Pachacutec at Machu Picchu.
-In 2017, he claimed to have discovered mummies presented, throughout his crowdfunding campaign, as potential biological relics of an unknown species, possibly of extraterrestrial origin.
+Throughout his crowdfunding campaign in 2017, he claimed to have discovered mummies, which he presented as potential biological relics of an unknown species, possibly of extraterrestrial origin.

-None of his claims of discovery have been validated by the scientific community, and they have drawn increasing criticism for their methodological flaws, first from Peruvian archaeological authorities, who notably denounced in 2013 the danger of his claims and excavation ventures for Peru's cultural heritage, and then from international research groups in 2017 and 2023.
+None of his claims of discoveries have been validated by the scientific community.
+They have drawn increasing criticism for their methodological flaws, first in 2013 from Peruvian archaeological authorities, who notably denounced his claims and warned of the dangers of excavation ventures for Peru's cultural heritage, and then from international research groups in 2017 and 2023.

 In search of Paititi and Inca presence

-In 2001, Jamin reaches the site of Pantiacolla.
-The pyramids are in fact natural formations but Jamin said to have find some Inca artefacts in the same area.
-At the site of Pusharo he realized that some of the petroglyphs are only visible at a certain moment of the day.
+In 2001, Jamin reached the site of Pantiacolla.
+The pyramids are natural formations but Jamin said he had found some Inca artefacts in the same area.
+At the site of Pusharo he stated that some of the petroglyphs are only visible at a certain moment of the day.

 In July 2006, Jamin returned to the area of the Pyramids of Pantiacolla.
 He then returned to Pusharo and studied the petroglyphs.
-His assumptions are that the ancient rock site could be an ancient roadmap leading to a major archeological site.
-In the area of Pusharo, he also discovered geoglyphs that are similar to the Nazca lines.
-According to Jamin this evidence demonstrates an Inca presence in this area.
+His assumption is that the ancient rock site could be an ancient road map leading to a major archaeological site.
+In the area of Pusharo, he also said he had discovered geoglyphs that are similar to the Nazca lines.
+According to Jamin, this evidence demonstrated an Inca presence in this area.

-In 2009, with the help of the French television TF1, the city of Toulouse and private partners, Jamin studied the site of Mameria.
+In 2009, with the help of the French television channel TF1, the city of Toulouse, and private partners, Jamin studied the site of Mameria.
 A few weeks later, Jamin started a new exploration campaign in the Valley of Lacco.
-He contributed to valorize some sites like the fortress of Hualla Mocco (area Hualla), and the small cities of Torre Mocco and of Lukma Kancha (area Quinuay).
+He contributed to the valorization of sites like the fortress of Hualla Mocco (area Hualla), and the small cities of Torre Mocco and of Lukma Kancha (area Quinuay).
 He also contributed to valorize the small cities of Patan Marka and Llaqtapata (area Juy Huay), the ceremonial site of P'ukru (area Mesapata).
 In the area of Qurimayu, he studied another city, also called Llaqtapata, and composed of about 150 buildings, a dozen streets, and two main squares.

 In 2010, Jamin returned to the valleys of Lacco and Chunchusmayu and discovered several archaeological sites.
 There he explored new areas and studied the ruins of Inka Tampu and the third Llaqtapata.
 After further investigations at Monte Punku, he returned to Lacco where he studied the citadels of Pantipayana (area Rataratayuq), Apucatina (area Pallamiyuq), Inka Raqay (area Qurimayu), Chawpichullu (area Chawpichullu), Hatun Monte (area Juy Huay) and Puma Qucha (Juy Huay).